GLOBAL MARKETS-Shares tumble, yields jump as data fuel rate angst

 Asian stock marketshttps://tmsnrt.rs/2zpUAr4

-(Additional reporting by Xie Yu, Editing by Stephen Coates, Gareth Jones and Tomasz Janowski)
+(Additional reporting by Xie Yu, Editing by Stephen Coates, Gareth Jones, Tomasz Janowski and Richard Chang)

 ((lawrence.white@thomsonreuters.com; +44 20 7513 5083; @ReutersLawrence))